 The second kind of knowledge that you need to provide your board is fundraising knowledge – meaning how to actually carry out all of the fundraising tasks you are going to be asking them to do on your behalf.

-So, for example, if you are going to ask your board members to be fundraising ambassadors for your organization, going out and introducing your work to people in the community, don’t assume that your board members know how to do that.
+So, for example, if you are going to ask your nonprofit board members to be fundraising ambassadors for your organization, going out and introducing your work to people in the community, don’t assume that your board members know how to do that.
 You need to teach your board members how to talk about your work.
 You need to bring in clients and staff members to tell their stories to your board members, so that your board will have great stories they can tell about your non-profit’s work.

 Likewise, if you are asking your board members to make thank you calls to recent donors, you need to show them how to do that – you need to give them a script, give them time to practice, make sure they understand how to report their results back to your development team.